eknigge/tolldata/Readme.md

 This analysis can be repeated a desired number of times and the `get_test_result` method can be used to aggregate this information.

-# Testing
-To test this module run `python -m pytest` which will execute the `test_TollData` script.
-The script is not an exhaustive set of tests, but it should be sufficient to validate major errors.

-# Travel Time
+## Travel Time
 This module provides accurate travel times for user-defined trips.
 It does so by calculating all node-to-node travel, and then the total travel time based on the specified trip.
 The provided dataframe needs to include: unique trip identifiers, datetime information, and node names.
 Once a `TravelTime` object is created, travel times can be calculated using `get_travel_time_all_day` or `get_travel_time`.

 The module also has a data from a real-world example.